peter88213/nvhelp-en/source/writing.rst

    novelibre screenshot

 If you answer "No", *novelibre* creates a new manuscript document.
+"Cancel" aborts the export process and lets you return to the main window.

-If you started the export using the **Export** menu command, you will now be asked whether you want to open it.
+If you started the export using the **Export** menu command, you will now be asked whether you want to open the newly created document.

 .. figure:: _images/writing03.png
    :alt: novelibre screenshot